GS-II: Patients and Victims

 Digital platform companies, whose markets span many countries should aim to identify faces of all races with equal accuracy.

 AI facial recognition systems are used for law enforcement.
-Someone can be labeled a threat to public safety just because of limited data based on one’s skin color was used to train the AI system.
+Someone can be labeled a threat to public safety just because of limited data based on one’s skin colour was used to train the AI system.

 The bias in the data used to train the algorithm stems from flawed historical and cultural perspectives and they contaminate the data.

-NITI Aayog has a ?7,500 crore plan to build national capability and infrastructure.
+NITI Aayog has a 7,500 crore plan to build national capability and infrastructure.
 The transformative capability of AI must be rooted in an egalitarian ethical basis.

 Source: Indian Express